Exclusive: Peugeot and Opel halt talks on further tie-up

 With their costly French and German plants and exposure to austerity-strapped southern European markets, Peugeot and Opel are major casualties of Europe's protracted slump in auto sales, which has left the industry struggling with surplus capacity.

-Peugeot, which is burning though 160 million euros (126 million pounds) of cash a month, is scrapping 10,000 jobs and a domestic plant.
+Peugeot, which is burning though 160 million euros ($200 million) of cash a month, is scrapping 10,000 jobs and a domestic plant.
 GM, which predicts European losses of $1.5-1.8 billion this year, is in union talks to close an Opel factory in Bochum, Germany.

 An imminent tie-up would have required deeper plant and workforce cuts on both sides, the same sources said.